Senegal

 Itinerary (Click to see more)

-Day 1: We begin this evening outside Dakar, Senegal, with a welcome talk at our hotel near the airport.
-For the early arrivals, our accommodation has a wonderful second floor balcony from which you’ll see your first Senegal birds.
+Day 1: We begin this evening outside Dakar, Senegal, with a welcome talk at our group hotel.
+For early arrivals, our accommodation has a wonderful second floor balcony from which you’ll see your first Senegal birds.

 Day 2: We’ll depart early, making our way north to the frontier town of Richard Toll.
 Birds should be conspicuous along the road, and we’ll make numerous stops.
-Charismatic Sahel species such as Long-tailed Glossy and Chestnut-bellied Starlings and both Abyssinian and Rufous-crowned Rollers may be among the first, and the skies should be filled with Yellow-billed Kites and occasional groups of White-backed Vulture, Eurasian Griffon, and Rüppell’s Griffon.
-If we’re lucky, we may find a carcass surrounded by a horde of these huge and charismatic scavengers.
+Charismatic Sahel species such as Long-tailed Glossy and Chestnut-bellied Starlings and both Abyssinian and Rufous-crowned Rollers may be among the first, and the skies should be filled with Yellow-billed Kites and occasional groups of White-backed Vulture and Eurasian and Rüppell’s Griffons.
+If we’re lucky, we may find a carcass surrounded by a horde of these huge and fascinating scavengers.
 Common species along the road will no doubt include Hooded Vulture, African Gray Hornbill, Piapiac, Pied Crow, Vinaceous Dove, and Little Bee-eater among many others, and we’ll keep an eye on the trees for Vieillot’s Barbet and Senegal Eremomela.

-Our hotel sits on the banks of the Senegal River where those who wish can enjoying a ‘sundowner’ while overlooking the comings and goings along the river.
+Our hotel sits on the banks of the Senegal River where those who wish can enjoy a ‘sundowner’ while overlooking the comings and goings along the river.
 Night in Richard Toll.

-Day 6: Leaving the Djoudj, we’ll drive south, birding the Senegal River estuary en route where large concentrations of shorebirds, gulls, terns, and other waterbirds concentrate.
-We’ll sift through flocks of shorebirds such as Bar-tailed Godwits, Common Redshanks, Common Ringed-Plovers, and see if we can pick out Mediterranean Gulls among the more common gulls.
+Day 6: Leaving the Djoudj, we’ll drive south, birding the Senegal River estuary en route to where large concentrations of shorebirds, gulls, terns, and other waterbirds concentrate.
+We’ll sift through flocks of shorebirds such as Bar-tailed Godwit, Common Redshank, and Common Ringed Plover, and see if we can pick out Mediterranean Gull among the more common gulls.
 Night in Touba.

 Day 7: Nearby, an area of open dry country holds one of the tour’s star birds, the taxonomically and geographically enigmatic Quail-plover.
 Now considered an aberrant buttonquail, it is nowhere common or regular in its huge range across the drier parts of West and East Africa.
 If the previous season’s rainfall has been good, we’ll have a realistic chance of finding one in the dry bush and savannah.
-However, it may require a lot of walking to locate one.
-Other species could include Temminck’s Courser, Horsfield’s Bushlark, and Sahel Paradise-Whydah, while up in the skies we’ll be alert for Beaudouin’s Snake Eagle and possibly Bateleur.
+Please note that sometimes locating one requires a lot of walking.
+Other species could include Temminck’s Courser, Singing Bushlark, and Sahel Paradise-Whydah, while up in the skies we’ll be alert for Beaudouin’s Snake-Eagle and possibly Bateleur.
 As Quail-plover is such an important bird we’ve given over most of the day to look for it.
-After our hopeful success we’ll drive to the town of Kaolack.
-If time permits, we’ll spend the afternoon along the river close to the town.
-Here we’ll be looking for another key species for the tour: the beautiful Scissor-tailed Kite.
+After our hopes for success we’ll drive to the town of Kaolack.
+If time permits, we’ll spend the afternoon along the river close to the town where we’ll be looking for another key species for the tour, the beautiful Scissor-tailed Kite.
 As the day wears on, large numbers of these graceful birds gather to roost on a riverine island, along with equally impressive numbers of Lesser Kestrels.
 These numbers do vary according to local conditions, ranging from many hundreds to many thousands.
 Nearby is an area of scrub that will give us our first chance for Savile’s Bustard.

 Day 8: Leaving Kaolack we’ll drive further south to the town of Toubakouta, located on the Saloum Delta.
-We’ll spend some time birding the delta by boat where we’ll hope to find the locally rare White-crested Bittern.
-There will also be a fine variety of shorebirds, raptors, kingfishers, bee-eaters, and swallows to name a few.
+We’ll spend some time birding the delta by boat where we’ll hope to find the locally rare White-crested Bittern, along with a fine variety of shorebirds, raptors, kingfishers, bee-eaters, and swallows.
 Night in Toubakouta.

 Day 9: If we miss White-crested Bittern, we may try for a second boat trip early this morning.
 Otherwise, we’ll make the drive east to the town of Tambacounda.
-This journey is long, at least five hours, but there will be stops for birding along the way.
-Brown Snake-eagle should be present, along with Grasshopper Buzzard and Long-crested Eagle, while Martial Eagle is a distinct possibility.
+This is a journey of at least five hours, but there will be stops for birding along the way.
+Brown Snake-Eagle should be present, along with Grasshopper Buzzard and Long-crested Eagle, while Martial Eagle is a distinct possibility.
 Night in Tambacounda.

 Days 10-12: Continuing southeast, we’ll approach the border with Mali and the bustling town of Kedougou.
 There is a lot to look for here with the extremely range-restricted Mali (or Kulikoro) Firefinch high on our list, although we’ll have to check carefully as there are four other firefinch species possible!
 On one full day, we’ll head to the village of Dindefelo, located at the base of an imposing escarpment.
-The drive can produce some excellent birding, and we’ll be on lookout for Fox Kestrel, Four-banded Sandgrouse, and Sun Lark, while other possibilities include Abyssinian Ground Hornbill, Yellow Penduline-Tit, Exclamatory Paradise-Whydah, Western Violet-backed Sunbird, and White Helmetshrike.
+The drive can produce some excellent birding, and we’ll be on lookout for Fox Kestrel, Four-banded Sandgrouse, and Sun Lark, while other possibilities include Abyssinian Ground Hornbill, Yellow Penduline-Tit, Exclamatory Paradise-Whydah, Western Violet-backed Sunbird, and White-crested Helmetshrike.
 As we approach the escarpment, we should encounter a new set of species.
 Neumann’s Starling is restricted to rocky areas in the Sahel and is hard to find in most places, but here we have a realistic chance.
-Under the shade of the tall trees, Violet Turaco, Narina’s Trogon, Yellow-breasted Apalis, Green-headed Sunbird, Snowy-crowned Robin-chat, and African Paradise-Flycatcher can be expected, while Rock Martins quarter on the cliffs and Orange-cheeked Waxbills forage among the houses.
-There should as well be more Mali Firefinch and Pygmy Sunbird, and Gosling’s Bunting likes these wooded and rocky slopes.
-Other possibilities could include White-fronted Black Chat and Pied-winged Swallow.
-With three nights here, we’ll have plenty of time to hopefully catch up with all of our targets.
+Under the shade of the tall trees, Violet Turaco, Narina’s Trogon, Yellow-breasted Apalis, Green-headed Sunbird, Snowy-crowned Robin-Chat, and African Paradise-Flycatcher can be expected, while Red-throated Crag-Martin patrol the cliffs and Orange-cheeked Waxbill forage among the houses.
+There should as well be more Mali Firefinch and Pygmy Sunbird, and Gosling’s Bunting likes the wooded and rocky slopes.
+Other possibilities could include White-fronted Black-Chat and Pied-winged Swallow.
+With three nights here, we should have plenty of time to catch up with all of our targets.
 Nights in Kédougou.

 Day 14: We’ll have all morning to bird around Wassadou, cleaning up on anything we may have missed before driving to the town of Kolda.
 Night in Kolda.

-Day 16: We’ll head further west today towards Cap Skirring.
-We’ll have plenty of time to stop along the way, and our first will be an area of forest that holds White-spotted Flufftail, White-browed Forest Flycatcher, Green Crombec, White-throated Greenbul, Grey-headed Bristlebill, Brown Illadopsis, and Chestnut-breasted Nigrita among many others.
+Day 16: We’ll head further west towards Cap Skirring.
+We’ll make stops along the way and our first will be at an area of forest that holds White-spotted Flufftail, White-browed Forest-Flycatcher, Green Crombec, White-throated Greenbul, Grey-headed Bristlebill, Brown Illadopsis, and Chestnut-breasted Nigrita among many others.
 Night in Cap Skirring.

 Tour Information (Click to see more)